pedroyan/0xMacro-projects/crowdfund/README.md

   // ...
 REMAINING AFFECTS LOGIC

   // ...
 REMAINING INTERACTIONS LOGIC
-  // Minting would be performed similar to what exists in the contract now }
+  // Minting logic would be similar to what exists now

 ```